 The Duct Bank and Cable Vault system for each Qualified Project is required to be independent from those utilized by the other Qualified Projects.
 There may be special considerations, however, that cover the planning, positioning, and sequencing of Cable Vault installation along the Prebuild ROW to gain the benefits of a common corridor approach.
 Emphasis on the avoidance of conflicts with local communities is required.
-When there is sufficient room in the proposed Prebuild ROW, the Cable Vaults for each circuit should be slightly offset from one another so the cables can run in a straight line around the Cable Vault area.8
+When there is sufficient room in the proposed Prebuild ROW, the Cable Vaults for each Circuit should be slightly offset from one another so the overall width of the Prebuild Infrastructure can remain within the public ROW.8

-As discussed previously herein, if there are other utilities in the street (or other bottle necks) which prevent the installation of the Cable Vaults necessary for installing multiple project circuits in a common ROW, it may be necessary to use two parallel streets (e.g., for up to two circuits each), and different route alternatives could be proposed with associated Cable Vault details.
+As discussed previously herein, if there are other utilities in the street (or other bottle necks) which prevent the installation of the Cable Vaults necessary for installing multiple Project Circuits in a common ROW, it may be necessary to use two adjacent streets (e.g., for up to two Circuits each).
+Different route alternatives could be proposed with associated Cable Vault details.

-Board Staff recognizes that the conditions between the Sea Girt NGTC and the Larrabee Collector Station may challenge the ability to install independent Cable Vaults and Duct Banks for up to four circuits in a common ROW.
+Board Staff recognizes that the conditions between the Sea Girt NGTC and the Point of Demarcation may challenge the ability to install independent Cable Vaults and Duct Banks for four (4) Circuits in a common ROW.
 In certain narrow sections of the ROW, it may be necessary that Cable Vaults be installed with additional space between them, most notably at areas where there is a bend or at turns.
 Board Staff encourages Applicants to consider viable alternatives.